CodeNameQuan/osticket-prereqs/README.md

 <p>
 </p>
 <p>
 Finish setting up osTicket in the browser (click continue) then you will name the Helpdesk to your liking.
 Select a default email that will receive emails from customers who submit tickets.
+Then from the installation files install HeidiSQL, open HeidiSQL, create a new session user us root, password is Password1, connect to the session, and create a database called "osTicket"
 </p>
 <img src="https://i.imgur.com/RmVk3q5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />